Camping Holidays in The Adriatic

 Boasting fireworks, decorations and floats, this festival brings a riot of colour to Venice every July.
 Beginning life as a feast to give thanks for the end of the terrible plague of 1576, Festa del Redentore has now become a much more grand affair where Venetians and tourists alike dine on boats and indulge in the array of summer festivities.

 One of the most eagerly awaited events of the summer!
-The 13km stretch of coastline at Cavallino Treporti is lit up by thousands of fireworks making this the longest firework display in the world.
+The 13km stretch of coastline at Cavallino Treporti is lit up by thousands of fireworks launched from 10 'stations', making this the longest firework display in the world.
 An incredible breathtaking spectacle enjoyed by over 200,000 visitors each year.
+From Punta Sabbioni to the Cavallino Lighthouse, you can watch the display from the beach, or from the sea on board a boat.
+It's officially amazing!
+2019 date is to be confirmed.